strahinjaajvaz/catch_coding_challenge/README.md

 ## Design decisions

 The architecure was rather simple.
 We needed to have a component to fetch the data and then the rest of the app was soley manipulating the view based on the users selection.
 The state management that I chose was `redux` as thats the library I have the most familiarity with.
+If this was a full scale application, then I'd render a error or products not found page.
+Since the `sortBy` options are in the header, it wouldn't make sense to render only the icon and some error text.

 ## Issues

-I'd run into issues with `cors` on chrome when I made the fetch call.
+I ran into issues with `cors`.
 I got around this by making a small `express` server to handle fetching the data and passing it, essentially acting as a proxy.